manuxi/SuluEventBundle/README.md

 ## 🧶 Configuration
 This bundle contains settings for controlling the following tasks:
 - Settings for single view - Toggle for header, default hero snippet and breadcrumbs
-- Landing pages for breadcrumbs: this can be used to configure the intermediate pages for the breadcrumbs
+- Intermediate pages for breadcrumbs: this can be used to configure the intermediate pages for the breadcrumbs

 ## 👩‍🍳 Contributing
 For the sake of simplicity this extension was kept small.